Home / The AI Inflation: How Infrastructure is Raising Your Daily Living Expenses

 Sector: Infrastructure Construction

-The Thesis: You can buy the copper, but you can't buy the electrician.
-Quanta employs the largest army of specialized grid workers in North America.
+The Thesis: You can print money to buy raw copper, but you cannot print a master electrician.
+Quanta directly employs the largest, most highly trained army of specialized grid workers and electrical linemen in North America, effectively monopolizing the human capital needed to bring AI online.

 Interactive Data